 As for how a CBD oil might help, Dr. Tonucci says it comes down to how it interacts with your endocannabinoid system.

 Although there are no definitive human studies that link CBD with an easing of arthritis symptoms, anecdotal evidence suggests it may have an impact on associated stiffness and pain.
 Here’s what we do know: arthritis commonly causes inflammation and – as we’ve seen – animal research indicates that CBD acts as an anti-inflammatory.

 If this is the case, it’s easy to see why scientists are intrigued by CBD and arthritis, and whether the former can offer relief for the affected joints.
 For those who want to try it, we recommend speaking to a doctor first, so they can ensure the CBD works in harmony with prescribed medication.

 What CBD Products Shall I Try?

-How you take CBD depends on the inflammation you’re experiencing.
+How you take CBD depends on the type of product you are using.
 However, a CBD capsule is a good suits-all option.
-For calming effects, look to supplementary ingredients that harness additional anti-inflammatory properties, like the CBD Curcumin Capsules, which contain the soothing chemical compound found in turmeric, as well as Beta-caryophyllene and Vitamin D.
+For calming effects, look to supplementary ingredients with additional benefits, like the Bright Days Capsules, which contain Vitamin D3, Vitamin C & Zinc packed with immune boosting properties.